 2. Add life by adding people to your community.
 You’ve probably heard the Benjamin Franklin quote: “Guests, like fish, begin to smell after three days.”
 While that’s not always true (the guest part), it is true that groups can go bad after too much time together.
 The dynamic of a small group can become stale after a few years together unless new life is introduced into the group.
 This fall is the perfect time to reinvigorate the conversations by inviting that neighbor to your small group.

 3. Practice community through service.
 This season offers many natural opportunities to serve as a group.
 You can serve Thanksgiving meals at local shelter.
 You can organize a back-to-school drive to help an under resourced elementary school.
 You can pull together as a group to support a mission like Operation Christmas Child.
 Don’t let this fall pass without giving your members the chance to serve someone else.

 4. Build community through having fun.
 The fall season is fun!
 Lean into it by planning fun activities to do as a group.
 Take a hayride at a local county fair.
 Build a bonfire and sing silly camp songs as you roast s’mores.
 Have a pumpkin carving contest and award the best one with a gift card.
 Host an ugly sweater contest for a group meeting in December.
 Almost nothing bonds a group quicker than laughter!

 About the author

-Chris Surratt is a ministry consultant and coach with more than twenty years of experience serving the local church.
-Chris served on the Executive Teams at Cross Point Church in Nashville, TN., and Seacoast Church in Charleston, S.C., prior to becoming the Discipleship and Small Groups Specialist for LifeWay Christian Resources.
-He is the author of Small Groups for the Rest of Us and the just released, Leading Small Groups: How to Gather, Launch, Lead, and Multiply Your Small Group.
+Chris Surratt is currently the Executive Pastor of Discipleship and Groups at Harvest Church in SoCal.
+Chris served on the Executive Teams at Cross Point Church in Nashville, TN., and Seacoast Church in Charleston, S.C., prior to becoming the Discipleship and Small Groups Specialist for Lifeway Christian Resources.
+He is the author of Leading Small Groups and Small Groups for the Rest of Us, and co-hosts the podcast, Group Answers.